adrienchaton/BERGAN/README.md

 # BERGAN: music bar generation and techno music with GANs

-(work in progress, project submitted to an open call)
+work in progress, project submitted to an open call

+minimal requirements, can be installed with pip in a python3 virtualenv (pip install -r requirements.txt)

+these requirements do not cover the data preparation pipelines described at the bottom of the readme

 ## GANs ONLY EXPERIMENT